falseAzure/infineac/README.rst

     pip install -e .

-All the requirements are specified in the ``projcet.toml`` file with the needed versions.
+All the requirements are specified in the ``pyprojcet.toml`` file with the needed versions.

 .. end install